- Where can we find lodging, RV, or camping spots in Madras?

 - Can we camp in the great outdoors?

-There are several areas in the Crooked River National Grassland where you can also camp.
+There are several areas in the Crooked River National Grassland where you can camp.
 These areas are somewhat remote, so be sure you have enough food, water, and fuel for your stay – and be very careful as this is wildfire territory!
+These are pack in-pack out areas and we appreciate Leave No Trace policies.
 Also, please make sure you’re not encroaching on private property.

 - Are there houses, apartments, rooms for rent during the Eclipse?